daimresearch/sb-addon-permutation-table/README.md

 🆘 **Help us make `sb-addon-permutation-table` even more awesome!** 🆘

-We've got a small favor to ask.
 After the v1.0.0 release, we tried making `sb-addon-permutation-table` work with Vue and Svelte too, but we hit a tiny roadblock.
 Our Addon is head over heels for a React hook, and it just can't get enough!
-As of now, `sb-addon-permutation-table` is still deeply in love with React and hasn't quite opened its heart to other frameworks.
+As of now, it is still deeply in love with React and hasn't quite opened its heart to other frameworks.

 If we can get rid of React hooks in Panel and Preview, this marvalous addon will be shine regardless of what framework you are working on.